SHC-ASTRA/roverBasestation/README.md

 ### Running the Basestation without Docker
 The basestation can be run outside of the Docker image by similarly following the docker `RUN` commands.
-The below makes use of Yarn, which is build to be faster and easier than NPM.
+The below makes use of Yarn, which is designed to be faster and easier than NPM.

 ```bash
 # Enable yarn with corepack